sparkingarthur/jupyterhub-localsqliteauthenticator/README.md

 c.JupyterHub.authenticator_class = 'sqliteauthenticator.SQLiteAuthenticator'
 ```

-Additionally, set the following environment variables to point to your MySQL users database:
+Additionally, set the following environment variables to point to your Sqlite3 users database:

 - `JUPYTERHUB_SQLITEDB_PATH` - path of sqlite db-file

 ## Usage

-The database defined in `MYSQL_DB` should have a table called `users` which has columns `username` and `password`.
+The database defined in `JUPYTERHUB_SQLITEDB_PATH` should have a table called `users` which has columns `username` and `password`.

 - `username` should contain the plaintext username to be used by Jupyterhub
 - `password` should contain the user password with ASE method ( http://chrissimpkins.github.io/crypto/ )